okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 Descriptively modifies a noun of pronoun.
 "I am a tall, skinny man" would use two adjectives "tall" and "skinny".

+### Adverb

+Similar to adjectives, the adverb modifies a verb, an adjective or another adverb.
+"I walked slowly towards the door" would have "slowly" as the adverb.

 ### Verbs

 The "doing" words.
 They show action.
 They are at heart of compelling writing.